What is renal cell carcinoma?

 Five-year survival rates for RCC are based on the percentage of patients who live at least five years with the disease after it’s been diagnosed.

-The American Cancer Society reports the following five-year survival rates, according to stage:
+The American Cancer Society reports the percentage of people living five years or more after diagnosis according to stage:

 - stage 1: 81 percent